volkamerlab/KinaseFocusedFragmentLibrary/README.md

 ```bash
 kffl-recombination -f /path/to/FragmentLibrary -o /path/to/CombinatorialLibrary -s AP -d 4
 ```
-The SD files in the ```/path/to/FragmentLibrary``` are used as input for the recombination, while the above folder structure and file names are expected.
+* The SDF files in the ```/path/to/FragmentLibrary``` are used as input for the recombination, while the above folder structure and file names are expected.
-The ```-s``` option specifies one or multiple subpockets from which the recombination procedure will start, meaning that all resulting molecules will contain a fragment coming from this subpocket/these subpockets (default: all subpockets).
-The ```-d``` option specifies the maximum number of fragments to combine (default: 6).
+* The ```-s``` option specifies one or multiple subpockets from which the recombination procedure will start, meaning that all resulting molecules will contain a fragment coming from this subpocket/these subpockets (default: all subpockets).
+* The ```-d``` option specifies the maximum number of fragments to combine (default: 6).
-Multiple binary (pickle) files are written to ```/path/to/CombinatorialLibrary/results/```, which contain pickled objects representing the recombined molecules.
+* Multiple binary (pickle) files are written to ```/path/to/CombinatorialLibrary/results/```, which contain pickled objects representing the recombined molecules.
 For each molecule, this object contains the fragment IDs and the bonds (as tuples of atom IDs) between the fragments.

 #### Recombined molecule analysis